 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-Credit Karma can be a good option for most people, especially if you’re looking for an at-a-glance view of your credit score.
-The site also provides added features that can help users take control of their financial lives and offers easy access to some services like savings, checking, and even credit building.
+Credit Karma is great for providing an at-a-glance view of your credit score.
+The site also has additional features to help you take control of their financial lives and offers easy access to some services like savings, checking, and even credit building.

 Since it provides services to consumers for free, there are ads for financial products that some people may find off-putting.
-However, they aren’t overly distracting or intrusive.
+We found them overly distracting and intrusive during our testing, but it's convenient for any budget.

 Check out this Credit Karma review to help you understand what you can expect with this free credit monitoring service.